l0wigh/Fluorite/EVO2.md

 - [X] Cursor warping should never refocus !
 - [X] Create a EWMH-style variable that will keep every scratchpads
 - [X] Add NET_WM_STRUT_PARTIAL to automatically manage polybar used space (IMPORTANT !)
+- [X] Closing a floating windows does not give focus back on the tiled windows
+- [X] Swallowing and/or swallowed windows might not be link to the good workspace
+- [X] Remove the possibility to change master offset when only one window is opened